 If you're interested in joining the Student Ambassador Programme, follow these steps:

-• Training: Selected candidates receive training on programme structure, university policies, event management, and communication to prepare for the role.
+- Training: Selected candidates receive training on the Programme structure, university knowledge, and other skills needed to prepare you for the role.

 FAQs